anandparulkar/gitops-helm/README.md

 GitOps is a way to do Continuous Delivery, it works by using Git as a source of truth for declarative infrastructure and workloads.
 For Kubernetes this means using `git push` instead of `kubectl create/apply` or `helm install/upgrade`.

-In a traditional CICD pipeline, CD is an implementation extension powered by the continuous integration tooling to promote build artifacts to production.
+In a traditional CICD pipeline, CD is an implementation extension powered by
+continuous integration tooling to promote build artifacts to production.
 In the GitOps pipeline model, any change to production must be committed in source control (preferable via a pull request) prior to being applied on the cluster.